ilev4ik/prep-checker/README.md

-[ ] upgrade xml reading w\ QXmlSimpleReader & Handlers
+[ ] upgrade xml reading with QXmlSimpleReader & Handlers
-[ ] make a simple .xsd & validate input sources w\ it [ ] make test construscot w\ drag & drop feature
+[ ] make a simple .xsd & validate input sources with it
+[ ] make test construscot with drag & drop feature